sfidanza/spotilisk/README.md

 # Spotilisk

-Monitor liked songs and sort them in playlists automatically.
+Monitor liked songs in Spotify and sort them in playlists automatically.

 ## Run locally in development mode